English single malt

 There are currently 60 distilleries producing English whisky with a bulk of the production being English single malt.

 History

 English single malt was first produced in England in 1636 with the establishment of the Worshipful Company of Distillers.

 English single malt production ceased in 1900’s due to competition from Scotch whisky and a shift towards gin production, though it was later revived in 2006 by the English Whisky Distillery.

 In 2022 the English Whisky Guild submitted a geographical indication to legally define and protect the term English single malt.

+On September 11 2026 the application was accepted and outlines the legal definition for English single malt.